mintapi/mintapi/README.md

 from anywhere
 ---
-Run it as a sub-process from your favorite language.
+Run it as a sub-process from your favorite language; `pip install mintapi` creates a binary in your $PATH.
 From the command-line, the output is JSON:

     >>> mintapi email password
     [